The original and only competition to recognise and support greenkeeping talent

-For almost 40 years it has set the bar for providing knowledge, experience and networking opportunities that are unlike anything else in the industry with career-defining prizes.
+For almost 40 years the Toro Student Greenkeeper of the Year Awards have set the bar for providing knowledge, experience and networking opportunities that are unlike anything else in the industry with career-defining prizes.

-Here we talk to Alastair Rowell, managing director of Reesink Turfcare, principal award sponsor, about the awards in 2024, and bring you the history of how they started.
+Here we talk to Alastair Rowell, managing director of Reesink UK, principal award sponsor, about recent changes to the awards, and bring you the history of how they started.

 The main award winners’ prize was also updated.
 Now the turf management course at The University of Massachusetts, one of the world’s most innovative universities, is online rather than in-person.
 We found it was quite a big ask to expect the winner to go away for nine weeks.
 This way they still get the opportunity to go on an all-expenses paid trip to America, but they complete the online course from home around other commitments.